 If you prefer not to harvest your own, pine needles can be purchased from a number of harvesters, several of which can be found on Etsy at this link:

 One knowledgeable vendor I am familiar with, and trust the quality products he personally harvests, is Joseph Mercado.
 This is his line of herbal products including pine needles and branch pieces (which is desirable for the additional resins).

 Joseph provides chopped and dried versions which are more golden in color (instead of dark green), and which are better for long distance shipping and longer storage time.
 His products always include the stems and the needles together for that extra bit of nutritional benefit.
 Joe is a one man show, and is in demand, so be sure to ask about your shipping date:

 Other places that provide pine needles (but I have not spoken with yet) include:

 In Europe: Balkan Herb

 If you know of quality pine needle harvesters, feel free to let us know how to contact them.
-Vitality Herbs & Clay does not sell the pine needles, nor accept commissions, (which allows us to speak more freely about their medicinal properties in the future).
+Vitality Herbs & Clay does not sell the pine needles directly, nor accept commissions, but we have added pine needles to a few of our products.